justinlubin/cobbler/README.md

 **Action:** We provide two options for running the evaluation; please follow the steps for exactly one of these.
 Option 1 is the full evaluation as described in the paper, and Option 2 is the "quick mode" evaluation described above.
+We recommend Option 2 for the artifact evaluation.

 - **Option 1 (full evaluation):** Run the following command from the root of the repository: